hapax/hapax.github.io/assets/dice.md

 Similarly, adjacent faces will be separated by a flip barrier.
-I'm not sure how to generalize the two-dimensional argument, but it seems possible that slowly fair dice with uniform flip barriers are regular, or at least isohedral.
+I'm not sure how to generalize the two-dimensional argument, but it seems likely that slowly fair dice with uniform flip barriers are regular, or at least isohedral.
-I'll leave that argument for another post, but it seems neat!
+I'll leave this argument for another post.
+But even in the two-dimensional case, it's nice to see symmetry *emerge* from fairness, rather than the other way round!